maryash/maryash.github.io/235/projects/project'1/project'1.md

 Help is available via drop-in tutoring in Lab 1001B (see Blackboard for schedule).
 You will be able to get help if you start early and go to the lab early.
 We only a finite number of UTAs in the lab; **the days leading up to the due date will be crowded and you may not be able to get much help then.**

-Authors: Daniel Sooknanan, Prof. Maryash
+Authors: Daniel Sooknanan, Georgina Woo, Prof. Maryash

 Credit to Prof. Ligorio & Prof. Wole